KeithG33/ChessBot-Battleground/README.md

         features      = self.backbone(x)            # -> (B, 256)
         action_logits = self.policy_head(features)  # -> (B, 4672)
         board_val     = self.value_head(features)   # -> (B, 1)

         return action_logits, board_val
 ```

-If your model needs to break that input/output format, then you'll have to write your own training and inference code.
+As long as your model has these inputs and outputs, then all the features of the library are available.
+If you need to break that input/output format, then you'll have to write your own training and inference code.

+The model registry is a simple helper for the library to find and load your chess models from a path and name.
+If the decorator input is empty as in the example, `@ModelRegistry.register()`, then the model will automatically be registered with the class name `SimpleChessNet`.
+This helps find and load models for command line scripts.
 ## 🦾 Inference & Battling

 Take your models to the battleground!